jammyness/RenPy_TestforGit/README.md

 A test RenPy Game to get used to working with Github!

 TEST: updating the ReadMe to test the GitHub connecction!
 Test2: Jam is updating the README from VS Code!
-Trying to push it
+Trying to push it!!